Aayush141/cs111-hw2-ash/language-design.md

 **Response**

-> Article 2.

 > How intuitive it is.
 It should be intuitive whether, say, "gray(100)" is white or black - and what gray(100) means.
 As we see in the grayscale article, names/wording are an important thing to take under consideration while building an intuitive language or API.
+The Bloch article talks about the importance of naming too.

+> "I think that whenever you make a product design simpler there’s a potential danger of removing features that experts need” [Bloch, 2006].
+A well designed language balances and tries to achieve both.
+It is, obviously, important to have functionality but you can still make things simpler by not having a lot of jargon, weird syntax, and keeping in mind what the user wants(by constantly getting feedback).

 **Question**